 Merriam-Webster defines racism as “a belief that race is a fundamental determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race” and “: the systemic oppression of a racial group to the social, economic, and political advantage of another.”

-Critical Race Theory is Marxist theory applied to race and sex.
+Critical Race Theory is Marxist theory applied to race (and to a degree, sex, although Feminist Theory plays a role here).
 Karl Marx in his Communist Manifesto promoted the metanarrative that the fundamental conflict of human existence was class warfare between the rich (who owned the means of production) and the poor (who did not).
-CRT posits that endless war between groups differing in race, sex (including sexual identity), and ethnicity, not class struggle, is the fundamental conflict of human existence.
+CRT posits that war between groups differing in race, sex (including sexual identity), and ethnicity, not class struggle, is the fundamental conflict of human existence.
 In CRT, whites have the power and oppress everyone else, including blacks, Hispanics, Asians, etc., who do not have the power.
 Racism, sexism, and oppression are unconscious and unavoidable.
 If you are a heterosexual white male, you are a racist, sexist, and oppressor, and nothing that you do or fail to do can change that.
 Your sex and color are your original sins.
 If you are a person of color, racism, sexism, and oppression are impossible.
 Your sex and color are your permanent virtues.
 Because they lack the “unique voice of color,” white people cannot even talk about racism or sexism and cannot be part of any societal solutions.

 As Marxism promoted revolution to achieve equity, so CRT promotes revolution to achieve equity.
 America was founded on principles of equal opportunity, but the left wants equal outcomes (equity).
 It is not enough for a school or employer to accept the best qualified applicant; they must select students and employees from “victim” groups rather than “oppressor” groups whenever possible.
 Wealth must be taken from “oppressors” and given to “victims.”
 “Oppressors” must be prevented from speaking in public places or on social media while “victims” must be lauded for saying anything acceptable to the CRT power players.
 Just as in communist states, an omnipresent bureaucracy is required to enforce acceptable thoughts, words, and actions.